 Victories in the first 2 games were followed by 3 defeats and 2 draws and it was clear that the addition of Keegan alone was not enough.
-And even though David McCreery and Terry Mcdermott were also signed, United still struggled to win away from Tyneside the results.
+And even though David McCreery and Terry Mcdermott were also signed, United still struggled to win away from Tyneside.
 By mid-January Newcastle were down in 14th place.

 Although United’s away form continued to disappoint, they hit a purple patch on Tyneside from January onwards, just as they had in 1981/82.
 A 4-0 home win over Shrewsbury was the start of a run which brought 8 victories and 1 draw from the last 9 home games.
 With 2 games left United were 5th and in contention for the vacant third promotion spot; albeit 3 points behind their rivals Fulham and Leicester.

 The final home game saw United beat Sheffield Wednesday; but Leicester and Fulham also won and as Leicester's goal difference was 6 better than United's it was realistically game over.